 Year 7 Scholarships

 Academic scholarships are available to those students scoring the highest overall marks in our entrance exam.
-The top 4 pupils will receive a £4,000 scholarship, positions 5-7 receive a £2,000 award and positions 8-10 receive a £1,000 award.
-These awards will last for the duration of years 7-11 and are awarded regardless of parental income.
+The top 4 candidates will automatically receive a £4000 scholarship, positions 5-7 a £2000 award, and positions 8-10 receive a £1000 award.
+All these awards are minimum values, remain in place throughout a child’s time at the school, and are awarded regardless of parental income.

 The Governors of Oldham Hulme Grammar School are committed to broadening access to the school by offering to eligible parents/guardians means-tested financial support for the payment of school fees.
 This support is known as a bursary and takes the form of a discount of up to 100% of the tuition fees depending on the academic performance of the pupil and the financial, compassionate or other pertinent circumstances of the parents.

 The Application Process

 Bursaries may be made available to parents/guardians of children entering Year 7 or Year 12 of the School.
 Household income and assets will be assessed via the school’s finance office.
 Families with a joint household income of less than £75,000 may be eligible for financial support through the school’s bursary scheme.
 Parents/guardians seeking a bursary are required to complete an application form (HM1) which seeks to establish the financial circumstances of the family by requesting details of income, expenditure and capital.

 Currently 1 in 10 pupils studying at the school benefit from bursary support of some kind.